danielu/condica/README.md

 Open command prompt and run `npm install`

-Run `checkin.exe` when you start work
+Run `checkin.bat` when you start work

-Run `checkout.exe` when you finish work
+Run `checkout.bat` when you finish work

+You cand create desktop shortcuts for these two files and run them when you need